 Five admissions panels consider applications to Yaddo in the following disciplines:

 Small groups (2 to 3 individuals) of artists wishing to work collaboratively are encouraged to apply.
-Each member of the group will need to submit an individual application under "Collaborative Teams" rather than his or her individual artistic discipline.
-Work samples may represent individual work or previous collaborations.
-Specific concerns should be directed to the Program Director before application.
+Each member of the group will need to submit an individual application under "Collaborative Teams."
 Support personnel or interpretive artists, such as computer programmers, instrumentalists, set and lighting designers and dancers, cannot be included in a residency as part of a collaborative team.

-Yaddo no longer accepts any letters of reference on paper.
-References are submitted electronically to the applicant's SlideRoom application directly from the referee.
-The applicant provides the name and an accurate, active e-mail address for up to three referees (only two are required).
-Upon clicking "Send Request", SlideRoom will send an e-mail message directly to the referee with a link to the artist's application.
-Please alert your referee to look for an email from SlideRoom, rather than Yaddo.
-References may be submitted at any time after the portal opens and the applicant has established a SlideRoom account, even if the applicant has not yet completed and submitted the application.
+Yaddo does not accept letters of reference on paper or from Interfolio or similar services.
+Once you have entered contact information, SlideRoom will send an e-mail message directly to your referee with a link to your application.
+Please alert your referee to look for an e-mail from SlideRoom, not Yaddo.
+(Junk or spam files should be checked if the e-mail is not received.)
+References may be submitted at any time after the portal opens and you have established a SlideRoom account, even if you have not yet submitted your application.

 Yaddo has a strong tradition of internationalism, and welcomes artists working in all disciplines from around the world.
-Writers who work in languages other than English are welcome to apply if they can supply samples of work in translation as well as in the original.
+Writers who work in languages other than English should supply samples of work in translation as well as in the original.
 A working knowledge of English is helpful for international artists.
 Yaddo does not provide an interpreter for artists who speak little or no English.